Medicare is Crazy Complicated, Right?!

 - Home health care

-Part B is medical insurance which covers:
+Medicare Part B is outpatient insurance which covers:

 - Medically required services or supplies used to diagnose or treat medical conditions

 - Preventive services: Health care used to deter an illness or detect it at an early stage

 Medicare Every state and insurer is required to offer MediGap plan A (sometimes under a different name).
 It is important to remember that this is Plan A NOT Part A: This is hospital insurance that will assist you with the costs of inpatient care, and for most skilled nursing facility stays that you may have.
 Hospice and home healthcare are also helped by Medicare room and board” while you are hospitalized as an inpatient.
 This means that Medicare Part A. For the most part, consider the inpatient hospital benefit of Medicare Part A as coverage for the room and board in a hospital.

 Medicare Part A covers your costs for a semi-private room and your meals.
 It doesn’t, however, cover a lot of the treatments you may need hospitalized.
 A lot of services completed in the hospital are actually considered “out-patient” procedures, which fall under Medicare Part B. So, even though you have been admitted to the hospital as an inpatient, not everything that happens to you in the hospital falls under Medicare Part A